Law Offices of Jordan Dyke

 The plain truth is that any individual closing will take the time it takes, but we’ll always work hard to get things done as quickly as possible for you.

 We get it.
 We understand that you might not be able to make it to every closing.
 Sometimes you’re double-booked.
-Sometimes you have other obligations.
+Sometimes you’ve got other obligations.
 Sometimes life just happens.
 Whatever the reason, we’ll work with you to get you your commission.
+So what are your options?

 • Come by later.
 Can’t get to closing, but can come to our office afterwards?
 No problems.
 We can hold on to your check for you!